batocera-linux/batocera.linux/batocera-Changelog.md

 - Intel Quick Sync Video acceleration to ffmpeg for supported Intel GPUs
 - ShadPS4 emulator for PlayStation 4 gaming
 - OpenMOHAA to play Medal of Honor: Allied Assault including Spearhead and Breakthrough expansions
-- WiringOP-Python for OrangePi board GPIO control
+- WiringOP-Python for OrangePi board GPIO scripting.
 ### Fixed
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering